lindseysim/templatize/more/sections/README.md

 3 -- 1
 ```

-Note the first output is `3` due to being in two nested where the contexts are incremented.
+Note the first output is `3` due to being in two nested blocks where the contexts are called and incremented.
 However, when `n` is called again outside the nesting, the value of `n` is unchanged outside of the previous contexts.

-This gets particularly confusing with repeating contexts but makes sense when you consider the context changes instead each nested section.
+This gets particularly confusing with repeating contexts but makes sense when you consider the context changes inside each nested section.

 &nbsp; *Template:*